Yield Curve and Predicted GDP Growth, December 2018

 Overview of the Latest Yield Curve Figures

-The small change in the spread had a small impact on predicted real GDP growth.
-Using past values of the spread and GDP growth suggests that real GDP will grow at about a 1.8 percent rate over the next year, equal to last month’s estimate, and just a bit above December’s estimate of 1.6 percent.
-Although the time horizons do not match exactly, the forecast, like other forecasts, does show moderate growth for the year.
+Despite a flatter yield curve, expectations of growth stayed the same, as the model incorporated the string of strong GDP growth numbers in recent quarters.
+Using past values of the spread and GDP growth suggests that real GDP will grow at about a 2.0 percent rate during the next year, which is even with the predicted rates in October and November.
+Although the time horizons do not match exactly, the forecast, like other forecasts, does show moderate growth.

-The probability of recession, however, moved in the expected direction, increasing somewhat, though it remains at a low level.
-Using the yield curve to predict whether or not the economy will be in recession in the future, we estimate that the expected chance of the economy being in a recession next February is 5.63 percent, up from January’s estimate of 5.46 percent and December’s estimate of 4.07 percent.
-So the yield curve is optimistic about the recovery continuing, even if it is somewhat pessimistic with regard to the pace of growth over the next year.
+While the flatter yield curve did not reduce expectations of growth, it did increase the estimated probability of recession.
+Using the yield curve to predict whether the economy will be in recession in the future, we estimate the expected chance of the economy being in a recession next December at 24.0 percent, up from November’s number of 20.3 percent, which was above October’s estimate of 16.6 percent.
+So while the yield curve is optimistic about the recovery continuing, it does show some tail risk of a recession in the future.

 The Yield Curve as a Predictor of Economic Growth

 The slope of the yield curve—the difference between the yields on short- and long-term maturity bonds—has achieved some notoriety as a simple forecaster of economic growth.
 The rule of thumb is that an inverted yield curve (short rates above long rates) indicates a recession in about a year, and yield curve inversions have preceded each of the last seven recessions (as defined by the NBER).
-One of the recessions predicted by the yield curve was the most recent one.
-The yield curve inverted in August 2006, a bit more than a year before the current recession started in December 2007.
+Preceding the Great Recession, the yield curve inverted in August 2006, a bit more than a year before the recession took hold in December 2007.
 There have been two notable false positives: an inversion in late 1966 and a very flat curve in late 1998.

 More generally, a flat curve indicates weak growth and, conversely, a steep curve indicates strong growth.
 One measure of slope, the spread between ten-year Treasury bonds and three-month Treasury bills, bears out this relation, particularly when real GDP growth is lagged a year to line up growth with the spread that predicts it.